ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

     ![newAccount](https://user-images.githubusercontent.com/81990132/202352436-04c17be2-e914-4b9b-95d1-00cf6fc496d3.png)

-   * Now build a UA reciever according to *your needs*.
+   * Now build a UA receiver according to *your needs*.
 This includes Orchard only, Orchard + Sapling, and finally Orchard + Sapling + Transparent.

    * Note you can tell the difference between receivers by how long they are